 Inguinal lymph nodes

 The inguinal lymph nodes (often shortened to the inguinal nodes) are a major group of lymph nodes in the lymphatic system.
-They are the major drainage pathway of the lower limbs, genitals, dorsal perineum and the inferior most aspect of the anterior abdominal wall.
+They are the major drainage pathway of the lower limbs, genitals, perineum, gluteal region and the inferior aspect of the anterior abdominal wall.
 Inguinal lymph nodes larger than 15 mm in short axis diameter are considered abnormal 1.

 The inguinal nodal group is subdivided into the:

 - 1. Mohseni S, Shojaiefard A, Khorgami Z, Alinejad S, Ghorbani A, Ghafouri A. Peripheral lymphadenopathy: approach and diagnostic tools.
 (2014) Iranian journal of medical sciences.
 39 (2 Suppl): 158-70.
 Pubmed

 - 2. de Carvalho JP, Patrício BF, Medeiros J, Sampaio FJ, Favorito LA.
 Anatomic aspects of inguinal lymph nodes applied to lymphadenectomy in penile cancer.
 (2011) Advances in urology.
 2011: 952532. doi:10.1155/2011/952532 - Pubmed